 Although he’s directed dozens of films, Zhang may be best known for directing the stunning opening and closing ceremonies of the 2008 Summer Olympics in Beijing.
 “The scope, precision, and beauty of the production was…astonishing,” Ebert wrote of the opening ceremony, which won a Peabody Award.

 More recently, Zhang directed the Beijing portion of the handover ceremony at the close of the 2018 Winter Olympics in PyeongChang and has been tapped to direct the closing ceremony for the 2022 Winter Olympics in Beijing.

 “It was a very glorious and demanding task since it had extremely high attention, particularly the intense attention from ordinary Chinese, who placed great expectations and had great pride, as the Olympic Games were held in China for the first time,” Zhang says about the gigs.
 “In a way, it was a job that only allowed success, but not any failure.”

 The filmmaker is looking forward to coming to Boston, which he visited once years ago.
 “This time I want to see the universities there because my eldest son will go to college next year,” he says.
 “He is very much interested in movies, perhaps because of my influence.”

-Other 2018 BU honorary degree recipients are Commencement speaker and civil rights icon Congressman John Lewis (D-Ga.), Doctor of Laws; San Juan, P.R., mayor and activist Carmen Yulín Cruz Soto (CAS’84), who will be the Baccalaureate speaker, Doctor of Laws; National Institute of Allergy and Infectious Diseases director Anthony S. Fauci, Doctor of Science; and filmmaker and journalist Vibha Bakshi (COM’93,’96), Doctor of Humane Letters.
+This year’s other BU honorary degree recipients are Commencement speaker and civil rights icon Congressman John Lewis (D-Ga.), Doctor of Laws; San Juan, P.R., mayor and activist Carmen Yulín Cruz Soto (CAS’84), who will be the Baccalaureate speaker, Doctor of Laws; National Institute of Allergy and Infectious Diseases director Anthony S. Fauci, Doctor of Science; and filmmaker and journalist Vibha Bakshi (COM’93,’96), Doctor of Humane Letters.